Have you added the right Alt text to images to improve image SEO?

 Many bloggers are usually not using any images in their articles.
 But the images have much potential to drive better traffic through image search engines and improves SEO.

 The human brain processes visuals much faster than the text.
 So it is always important to include images on your blog posts.

 So the images are one of the effective ways to convey the images to the visitors.
 You can also use infographics to improve SEO and backlinks to your websites.

 What is ALT text?

-ALT text is referred as an alternative text.
+ALT text is referred to as alternative text.
 You are giving an alternative name to the image, that defines the purpose of that image.
-Alt-text is also commonly called as Alt tag or attributes.
+Alt-text is also commonly called as Alt tag or Alt attributes.